Captain Marvel (Marvel Comics): Marvel 2099

 In the unified Marvel 2099 reality of Earth-2099, Rowena Stern is the Captain Marvel of this time period.
-Sometime after her dads were killed by Radioactive Man of the 2099 version of the Masters of Evil, Captain Marvel joined the 2099 version of the New Avengers.
-Rowena was bothered by Radioactive Man mocking her dads' deaths until Radioactive Man was defeated by Hulk 2099.
+Sometime after her parents were killed by Radioactive Man of the Masters of Evil, Captain Marvel joined the New Avengers.

 Marvel Zombies

-In the mini-series Marvel Zombies, Captain Marvel is seen sitting with Vulture and Hercules (both infected) waiting for Iron Man.
-He is later killed by the Silver Surfer for immediate cause.
+An alternate universe version of Mar-Vell / Captain Marvel appears in Marvel Zombies, where he is killed by the Silver Surfer.

 Ruins

-In the two-issue Warren Ellis mini-series Ruins (1995), Captain Marvel is one of the many Kree prisoners, in a Kree reservation in Nevada.
+In the miniseries Ruins (1995), Mar-Vell is one of the many Kree prisoners held in a reservation in Nevada.
 The reservation was placed deliberately on top of a former nuclear test site.
-As a result of this, the majority of the Kree are suffering from various forms of cancer, including Mar-Vell who is the Kree's spokesperson.
+As a result, the majority of the Kree were inflicted with cancer, including Mar-Vell.
 Mar-Vell gives an interview to Daily Bugle reporter Phil Sheldon regarding the failed Kree invasion of Earth.
-Mar-Vell recounts how his ship was made vulnerable to a nuclear strike when their cloaking and shielding was affected by cosmic radiation from a deceased Silver Surfer.
+Mar-Vell recounts how his ship was made vulnerable to a nuclear strike when their cloaking and shielding was affected by cosmic radiation from the corpse of Silver Surfer.